Verify subcontractor: overview: verify subcontractor - partner / partnership

 - Net of a standard rate deduction.

 Where you do not have a record or cannot find one for the subcontractor because of incorrect or incomplete information you should tell the contractor that the subcontractor does not appear to have registered for CIS.
 The contractor should be advised to make a deduction from the payment at the higher rate until the subcontractor can be verified.
-Additionally, you should ask the contractor to tell the subcontractor to contact us and arrange to go into a local Enquiry Centre for an identification check and complete a registration form CIS304.

 Contact wishes to verify more than 10 subcontractors by telephone